 An horrific ‘crowd crush’ at the 2021 Astroworld Festival in Texas left ten young people dead, raising questions about whether crowd control measures, security and policing were adequate.
 In June 2023, rapper Travis Scott and festival organisers were clearing of facing criminal charges over the crush.

 Closer to home, a frightening ‘crowd crush’ at the 2016 Falls Festival left more than 80 people injured, and a lack of traffic management at the 2023 Beyond the Valley festival saw attendees forced to sit in their cars for nine hours in the scorching heat while queuing for a single exit.

 Dimi Ioannou, Principal Lawyer and National Head of Public Liability and Consumer Protection, explains what measures should be in place to protect people at public events, who is responsible for health and safety, and who is liable if something goes wrong.

 Responsibility for safety at public events can fall on a number of different people or organisations.

-Event organisers, security company, contractors who set out the event, may all share a duty of care to ensure safety and avoid injury of patrons.
+Event organisers, security companies and contractors who set up the event may all share a duty of care to ensure the safety of patrons.